Xnyi8830/CSE15L/LabReport1.md

 ```
 Absolute path: /home/Users/Zoe

-Explaination: The output reads the list of fiels from the directory path that was specified in the argument.
+Explaination: The output reads the list of files from the directory path that was specified in the argument.
 This would open a list of files that is in Downloads.

 The output is not an error.